Yellow

-Yellow is the color between green and orange on the spectrum of light.
+Yellow is a color between green and orange on the spectrum of light.
 It is evoked by light with a dominant wavelength of roughly 575–585 nm.
 It is a primary color in subtractive color systems, used in painting or color printing.
 In the RGB color model, used to create colors on television and computer screens, yellow is a secondary color made by combining red and green at equal intensity.
 Carotenoids give the characteristic yellow color to autumn leaves, corn, canaries, daffodils, and lemons, as well as egg yolks, buttercups, and bananas.
 They absorb light energy and protect plants from photo damage in some cases.
 Sunlight has a slight yellowish hue when the Sun is near the horizon, due to atmospheric scattering of shorter wavelengths (green, blue, and violet).

-Because it was widely available, yellow ochre pigment was one of the first colors used in art; the Lascaux cave in France has a painting of a yellow horse 17,000 years old.
+Because it was widely available, yellow ochre pigment was one of the first colors used in art; the Lascaux cave in France has a painting of a yellow horse, dated to about 17,000 years ago.
 Ochre and orpiment pigments were used to represent gold and skin color in Egyptian tombs, then in the murals in Roman villas.
 In the early Christian church, yellow was the color associated with the Pope and the golden keys of the Kingdom, but it was also associated with Judas Iscariot and used to mark heretics.
 In the 20th century, Jews in Nazi-occupied Europe were forced to wear a yellow star.
 In China, bright yellow was the color of the Middle Kingdom, and could be worn only by the emperor and his household; special guests were welcomed on a yellow carpet.

 According to surveys in Europe, Canada, the United States and elsewhere, yellow is the color people most often associate with amusement, gentleness, humor, happiness, and spontaneity; however it can also be associated with duplicity, envy, jealousy, greed, justice, and, in the U.S., cowardice.
 In Iran it has connotations of pallor/sickness, but also wisdom and connection.
 In China and many Asian countries, it is seen as the color of royalty, nobility, respect, happiness, glory, harmony and wisdom.

 Etymology

 The word yellow is from the Old English geolu, geolwe (oblique case), meaning "yellow, and yellowish", derived from the Proto-Germanic word gelwaz "yellow".
 It has the same Indo-European base, gel-, as the words gold and yell; gʰel- means both bright and gleaming, and to cry out.

 The English term is related to other Germanic words for yellow, namely Scots yella, East Frisian jeel, West Frisian giel, Dutch geel, German gelb, and Swedish and Norwegian gul.
-According to the Oxford English Dictionary, the oldest known use of this word in English is from The Epinal Glossary in 700.
+According to the Oxford English Dictionary, the oldest known use of this word in English is from the Épinal Glossary in 700.